 - Event object to inform consumers about the change of visible rows

-public class ViewerRowStateChangedEvent extends EventObject {
+public class ViewerRowStateChangedEvent extends EventObject {- ViewerRowStateChangeListener for consumers to implement

 private static final long serialVersionUID = 1L;